zpuckeridge/blog/content/articles/should-we-forgive-ourselves/index.md

 These are two different messages that look contradictory of each other at first, but they actually go hand in hand.
 Paul is saying that we should forget our sins and press on, remembering them only for a deeper understanding of God's grace and mercy.
 Paul calls us not to be paralyzed by our sin, but to praise God and come back to Him in thanks for his mercy and forgiveness.

-It's imperative to recognise that wallowing in your own sin is also sin - by doing this, you are idolising yourself and saying that Jesus' forgiveness was not enough for you. **What could possibly be more offensive in sight of the Heavenly Father, the Creator of all things, the almighty and righteous God. **I myself, am terribly guilty of this and seek repentance for this sin often.
+It's imperative to recognise that wallowing in your own sin is also sin - by doing this, you are idolising yourself and saying that Jesus' forgiveness was not enough for you.
+What could possibly be more offensive in sight of the Heavenly Father, the Creator of all things, the almighty and righteous God.
+I myself, am terribly guilty of this and seek repentance for this sin often.

-### So should we forgive ourselves?
+### So, should we forgive ourselves?

 Why would you forgive yourself if you trespass against someone else?
-The Bible makes it clear that we should seek forgiveness from those that we have wronged and from our Heavenly Father.\* Who made us the judge and executioner of our own sin?
+The Bible makes it clear that we should seek forgiveness from those that we have wronged and from our Heavenly Father.
+Who made us the judge and executioner of our own sin?
 As Paul said, there is no condemnation for those who belong to Christ.

 Paul in 2 Corinthians 7:8-10 talks about how the Corinthians repented and turned away from their wicked ways.
 Paul had previously called for their repentance, and he endears them for seeking reconciliation with the Father.